 Low impact development

-How do the lifecycle costs and benefits of low impact development (LID) compare to conventional development in new, retrofit, and redevelopment applications, particularly regarding LID for stormwater treatment in urban settings?
+How do the lifecycle costs and benefits of low impact development (LID) compare to conventional development in new, retrofit, and redevelopment applications, particularly regarding LID for stormwater treatment in urban and rural settings?
 What are the short-term and long-term implementation and maintenance cost and benefits of LID for developers, municipalities, communities, and individuals compared to that of conventional stormwater control measures (SCMs)?
 What is the short-term and long-term effectiveness of low impact development, specifically as related to stormwater treatment, costs and benefits, and water quality improvement?
 How can low impact development be encouraged and incentivized in North Carolina?
 For the questions above, how do costs and benefits for LID and conventional development compare across the different regions of the State?

 Impervious cover impacts & mitigation

-How can we quantifiably mitigate the effects of impervious cover on water quality and aquatic life in different urban stream settings and stormwater systems?
+How can we quantifiably mitigate the effects of impervious cover on water quality and aquatic life in different urban and rural stream settings and stormwater systems?
 What realistic management measures (including stream restoration practices, riparian buffers, and floodplain-stream reconnection) exist or can be further evaluated to address effects of impervious cover?
 How can watershed restoration activities be implemented to achieve macroinvertebrate recovery and recolonization?

 Pollutant removal processes and credits